 Using my experience of getting a top-forty single on the radio I was able to develop my craft of visual media production at home, trying different things, finding ways to do it better, until content I made was just as good as what NBC or Comedy Central could produce in a large, multi-million dollar studio.

 How did I crack live, perfect background replacement without fuzzy spots in the content?
 I was no Richard Feynman or Stephen Hawking.

 I remember hearing my song on the radio in my car that day in 1996 — it was thrilling.
-I got that fantastic feeling you get on a helicopter or a roller coaster ride…the flutter of butterflies went deep down int my throat and down into my gut.
-All that hard work learning how to write songs at home and the late nights paid off again.
+I got that fantastic feeling you get on a helicopter or a roller coaster ride…the flutter of butterflies went deep down into my throat and down into my gut.
+All that hard work learning how to write songs at home — and the late nights — paid off.